Joe0132134/discordlune/README.md

-# discordlune
+# DiscordLune
-a recreation of discordjs in lune/luau
+A recreation of DiscordJS in Lune/Luau

+NTS: make this look better